aboutsummaryrefslogtreecommitdiff

 i consult-imenu

-j describe-function
+j helpful-function

-k describe-variable
+k helpful-variable

 n tab-next